stanikol/olx/readme.md

 4. Wait for a while till sbt downloads all the libraries needed and compiles the sources.
 This may some time.
 5. Go to the newly created './bin' folder `cd bin`  and run `java -jar olx.jar`
 6. Then in your browser open url `http://localhost:8080/`
+7. Configuration settings are in `olx.conf` file.
+If no `olx.conf` is found in the current dir then defaults will be used.

 ## Configuration
 All configuration is in `olx.conf`.
 See it for further details.